Sveino/Inst4CIM-KG/rdf-improved/README.md

 and adds named graphs to all model parts.
 In particular, model metadata is stored in the model graph, so it can be updated or deleted easily (eg by using the SPARQL Graph Protocol).

+It also sets a base to convert relative URLs to absolute URLs correctly (see next section).

 See test results in [test/trig](test/trig).
 Let's look at a couple of examples.